addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Test inbound connectivity
 -------------------------
-Use the following commands to test connectivity to the Instance in the private Subnet via the Elastic IP.
+Use the following commands to test connectivity to the **private** Instance.

-``Expected results: both 'ping' and 'ssh' should be fail.``
+**Expected results:** Both 'ping' and 'ssh' should be fail.

 .. code-block::